The Adventures Continue

-Quest for Glory is the other entry in the Quest line at Sierra, the hallmark of which is that they are an interesting amalgam of a graphic adventure and an RPG game.
-Developed by husband and wife team Corey and Lori Cole, they are initially released under the name Hero’s Quest.
+Quest for Glory is another successful and long-lived entry in the Quest line at Sierra, the hallmark of this one being an interesting amalgam of a graphic adventure and an RPG game.
+Developed by husband and wife team Corey and Lori Cole, the first is initially released in 1989 under the name Hero’s Quest.
 Unfortunately, Sierra fails to copyright the title, and board game maker Milton Bradley manages to produce a game and copyright the title HeroQuest.
 Thus does Sierra have to change the name of the game and its sequel.
-When the original undergoes the obligatory graphical and interface updating in 1992, digitized stop-motion plasticine figures are used to upgrade the monsters and some characters in the game.
+Still, under the new name Quest for Glory: So You Want to Be a Hero, the game sells over 100,000 copies after six months of release.
+When it undergoes the obligatory graphical and interface updating in 1992, digitized stop-motion plasticine figures are used to upgrade the monsters and some characters in the game.
+The original is followed by Quest for Glory II: Trial by Fire in 1990, and Quest for Glory III: Wages of War in 1992 introduces a system to allow users to adjust their game experience by making the combat sequences either lean more towards the strategic, or the other way towards twitchy arcade play.
+Quest for Glory: Shadows of Darkness follows in 1993, and Quest for Glory V: Dragon Fire in 1998.

 More copyright woes come to Sierra when it is forced to change the name of the magazine it publishes to promote its wares, The Sierra News Magazine.
 This at the request of long-time environmental organization The Sierra Club, publishers of Sierra Magazine.
 Hence, the magazine is retitled InterAction, which also puts it more in line with founder Ken Williams’ desire to increase interactivity and immersion in his games.

 Roberta Williams succeeds in revamping the Sierra Adventure Game Interface to add an icon-driven control scheme to later Sierra games, as well as encouraging game developers at the company to rethink their game design in the absence of the typing parser.
-Sierra continues to push its technology even further than that, however.
-Heading into the 90’s, for games like Police Quest 3, Space Quest IV and Quest for Glory III utilize motion-capture techniques to digitize live actors into the games.
+Even with Lucasfilm breathing down their necks, by mid-1990 Sierra is responsible for 25% of computer game software sales in America, and the company continues to push its technology even further.
+Made by development teams numbering around two dozen people, games like Police Quest 3, Space Quest IV and Quest for Glory III utilize motion-capture techniques to digitize live actors into the games.
 Pulling from their pool of 400 employees means that the acting isn’t quite Oscar calibre, but it does lend some verisimilitude to how their digital avatars move in game.
 Shot against a blue screen in studio, Sierra’s proprietary Movie 256 program digitizes the footage of the actors at 16 frames aka cels at a time, amounting to five seconds of screen time.
 These fragments are then strung together, edited by Sierra artists and placed into the game on hand-drawn backgrounds.
 Ken Williams can also consider progress in his initial goal to build a company bigger than Activision: that company declares bankruptcy in 1991.

 Sierra isn’t a neophyte to online communities; they had developed an extremely popular 24-hour Bulletin Board System (BBS) in 1988, boasting over 25,000 active users and fielding an average of 6,000 calls per week.
 The system allows users from the across the world to dial-in via their phones and gives free access to participate in discussion forums dedicated to the company’s games and offering tech support, as well as download demos and DLC to Sierra games and other goodies.
 Back when he was telecommuting into mainframe computers from the comfort of his home, Ken Williams envisioned the idea of creating an online community to service house-bound seniors.
 His thoughts turn to his own grandmother, and he embarks on his own personal quest with the following mission statement: